 - Email: [email protected]

 - Tele: (616) 331-8796

 - Research Gate: https://www.researchgate.net/profile/Kevin_Strychar

 - LinkedIn: https://www.linkedin.com/pub/kevin-b-strychar/67/943/b44

-I am an associate professor at the Annis Water Resources Institute - Grand Valley State University.
+I am a "full professor" tenured at the Annis Water Resources Institute - Grand Valley State University.
 I am a research academic studying climate change who has developed extensive experiences in flow cytometry, immunochemistry, cell biology, and “-omic” techniques associated with marine and freshwater habitats.
-My research focuses on the biological implications of climate change, such as the effects of warming temperatures on the spread of both invasive species and aquatic-born diseases and pathogens in aquatic habitats.
+My research focuses on the biological implications of climate change, such as the effects of warming temperatures on the spread of both invasive species and aquatic-born diseases and pathogens in aquatic and freshwater habitats.
 Prior to my arrival in the Great Lakes, my studies focused on reef corals (shallow and deep-water), sponges, dinoflagellates, and other “microbes”.